snowplow/snowplowanalytics.com/_posts/2018-03-21-building-a-model-for-event-data-as-a-graph/index.md

 The structure of graph databases also means that datapoints are readily extensible through the addition of new nodes and edges.
 For example, you could add geolocation data modelled as a graph and link it to your Snowplow enriched events by relationships that do not otherwise interfere with the enriched event's data model.
 That would open up a whole new avenue for enriching the data in-database.

 Adding support for a graph storage target to Snowplow could make a lot of sense.
-But while with RDBMSs the core data model is the same and we only have to account for the way different vendors implement that model, with graph databases there are some crucial questions that we still need to answer.
+But while with RDBMSs the core data model is the same and we only have to account for the way different vendors implement that model; with graph databases there are some crucial questions that we still need to answer.

 ## How do we model event data as a graph?